Atluzka/discord-minecraft-logs/README.md

 <h1 align="center">DiscordMC</h1>
-<h5 align="center">A minecraft plugin working with Bukkit, Spigot and Paper or other.
-Sends logs such as join &amp; quit events to discord webhook.</h5>
+<p align="center">A minecraft plugin working with Bukkit, Spigot and Paper or other.
+Sends logs such as join &amp; quit events to discord webhook.</p>